CogitoNTNU/TutorAI/README.md

 ## Introduction
 TutorAI is a language agent capable of assisting with learning academic subjects.
 The project revolves around building an application that ingests a textbook in PDF format and facilitates efficient learning of the course material.

+### Planned Features
+TutorAI is designed to be an interactive and comprehensive educational tool aimed at enhancing the learning experience for users of all ages.
+Below are the planned features that we are excited to introduce:

+* **PDF upload**: This functionality enables users to upload PDF documents directly into TutorAI.
+The application will integrate these documents seamlessly, allowing for an interactive and integrated learning experience.
+* **Information search**: Empower your learning with the ability to conduct in-depth searches within uploaded PDFs.
+Whether it's a quick fact verification or a deep dive into complex topics, TutorAI makes comprehensive information access simple and efficient.
+* **Learning plans**: These plans will be tailored to the user's learning pace, style, and goals, offering a structured path to mastering the subject.
+* **Flashcards and Memory aids**: Enhance memory retention with our range of digital memory aids, including customizable flashcards.
+These interactive tools are designed to make study sessions more productive and engaging.
+* **Quiz and test generation**: Automatic generation of quizzes and tests based on the material in the PDF
+* **Study streaks**: This gamified element aims to motivate users to engage with their learning material regularly, making education a daily habit, and exams passed easily.

 ## Setup
 To setup the project, one needs to have all the prerequisites installed.
 Then one needs to clone the repository, setup a virtual environment, and install the dependencies.
 This is described in more detail below.